AdobeXD/plugin-samples/PULL_REQUEST_TEMPLATE.md

 This is a pull request for:

-- [ ] A guide contained within this repo.
+- [ ] A tutorial contained within this repo.
 - [ ] A sample contained within this repo.
 - [ ] Something new that I have already discussed with Adobe in a GitHub issue.
 Issue link: